 There aren’t enough EVs on the road because there isn’t enough charging infrastructure.
 There isn’t enough charging infrastructure because there aren’t enough EVs on the road.
 The transition to a fully EV fleet requires infrastructure to scale.
 As a vertically integrated ridesharing operator, Alto can invest in and utilize charging infrastructure with our own EV fleet.
 By owning and operating EV charging facilities, Alto will be able to advance its own transition to electrification as well as move the broader industry forward.

 We are building the first EV Ops Center near our headquarters in Dallas, TX.
 It will support the charging needs of our EV fleet in Dallas with over 2.5 megawatts of fast charging, on-site maintenance and cleaning facilities, and a driver lounge.
-Our vision is to have charging facilities across the United States to support a fully electric fleet of over 3,000 vehicles by the end of 2023.
+Our vision is to have charging facilities across the United States to support a fully electric fleet.

 If you are interested in partnering with us to accelerate the transition to a green ridesharing industry and transform the future of mobility, please reach out to firstname.lastname@example.org.LET'S CONNECT